ngneat/falso/CONTRIBUTING.md

 🙏 We would ❤️ for you to contribute to Falso and help make it even better than it is today!

 ## Developing

 - Run `npm i`
-- Create new falso by running `yarn f name`
+- Create new falso by running `yarn new --name name --json`

+  - Use `--json` (default `false`) to indicate that the falso will load it's data from a JSON file

 ## <a name="rules"></a> Coding Rules